"International superstar of feminism", Creative Debuts, London

 Lady Kitt, 2018

-Exhibition images including Saatchi Galley (London, UK), DeBALIE, (Amsterdam, NL), The Anti Art Fair (London, UK) and PRAXIS Gallery (Newcastle, UK)
+Exhibition images including Saatchi Galley (London, UK), DeBALIE, (Amsterdam, NL), PRAXIS Gallery (Newcastle, UK), The Anti Art Fair, Creative Debuts (London, UK), and The Civic, Barnsley (UK)

 Worth USA Similar to the "Worth UK" project, I am creating a series of paper cut portraits on high value paper currency (dollars).
 This project includes people who are working towards creating a more equal society in America.
 Many (though not all) subjects actively campaign against the Trump administration, for example Roxanne Jackson, co-founder of the global art and activism movement "Nasty Women".